-Here we have a pair of top-rated displays from T3's best 4K monitors buying guide that both offer a 4K resolution and a 32-inch screen (actually 31.5in for the Philips).
-They also look quite similar with their slim bezels and simple square feet, but inside there are numerous differences.
+If you're on the hunt for a 4K monitor then here you'll find two top-rated displays from T3's best 4K monitors guide that both offer a 4K resolution and a 32-inch screen (actually 31.5in for the Philips).

 Philips 329P1H vs Samsung M70A Smart Monitor: Design